Boris Arbuzov (chemist): Early life and career

-Boris Arbuzov was born on November 4, 1903 in the family of scientists.
+Boris Arbuzov was born on November 4, 1903, in a family of scientists.
 His father was Aleksandr Arbuzov, a chemist and founder of the chemistry of organophosphorus compounds.
 In 1926, Boris Arbuzov had graduated from the Kazan Institute of Agriculture and Forestry.

 From 1929 to 1935 he worked at the Kazan Veterinary Institute, a part of the Kazan National Research Technological University where he organized and headed the department of synthetic rubber.
 From 1932 to 1938 he worked at the Kazan Federal University.
 From 1940 to 1950 he was a dean of the chemical faculty at the Alexander Butlerov Chemistry Institute and until 1967 headed the department of organic chemistry.
 From 1960 to 1989 he was the head and director of the Kazan Institute of Organic Chemistry, the Academy of Sciences of the Soviet Union, and later - the Aleksandr Arbuzov Institute of Organic and Physical Chemistry.
 In 1938 he was arrested, but was freed in February 1939, due to lack of evidence.